izzymg/mysql2-ts-pool/README.md

 # mysql2-ts-pool

-This is a small TypeScript module that provides the following functions for promise pools.
+This is a small MySQL2 TypeScript wrapper that provides useful functions for `promise pools`.

 ### Installation